MartinHedengran/Intro_final_project/README.md

 ```shell
 roslaunch mavros px4.launch fcu_url:="udp://:14540@127.0.0.1:14557"
 ```
-To launch week 19 solution we need to download ros workspace and rosbag file from b.b.After that download all this files which is located the path below put in worksapce:
+To launch week 19 solution you need to download ros workspace and rosbag file which is avaiable on Balckborad.
+After that, download all files which is located in the path below and put in worksapce:
 ```shell
 Firmware/Tools/sitl_gazebo/src/mission_path/src
 ```
-Open new terminal in catkin space run this command:
+Open new terminal in catkin workspace run this command:
 ```shell
 source devel/setup.bash
 rosbag play manual_flight_rosbag.bag
 rosrun mavlink_lora gcs_rosbag_data.py
 python outlier_simplification.py
 ```
-We got waypoints and convert as format mission for QGroundControl and Upload it.
+When you got waypoints and need to convert as format mission for QGroundControl and Upload it.
 Now exceute mission and in catkin sapce run this command:

 ```shell
 rosrun mavlink_lora gcs_mission_recored.py